lammps/lammps/doc/src/compute_sna_atom.rst

 where :math:`{r}^a_j` is the *a-th* position coordinate of the atom with global index *j*.
-The rows are organized in chunks, where each chunk corresponds to an atom :math:`j` in the system of :math:`N` atoms.
-The rows in an atom :math:`j` chunk correspond to atoms :math:`i` in the system of :math:`N` atoms.
+The rows are organized in chunks, where each chunk corresponds to an atom with global index :math:`j`.
+The rows in an atom :math:`j` chunk correspond to atoms with global index :math:`i`.
 The total number of rows for these descriptor gradients is therefore :math:`3N^2`.
-The number of columns is equal to the number of bispectrum components, plus 3 additional columns representing the global atom indices :math:`i`, :math:`j`, and Cartesian direction :math:`a`  (0, 1, 2, for x, y, z).
+The number of columns is equal to the number of bispectrum components, plus 3 additional left-most columns representing the global atom indices :math:`i`, :math:`j`, and Cartesian direction :math:`a`  (0, 1, 2, for x, y, z).
 The first 3 columns of the first :math:`N` rows belong to the reference potential force components.
+The remaining K columns contain the :math:`B_{i,k}` per-atom descriptors corresponding to the non-zero entries obtained when *bikflag* = 1.
 The first column of the last row, after the first :math:`N + 3N^2` rows, contains the reference potential energy.
 The virial components are not used with this option.
 The total number of rows is therefore :math:`N + 3N^2 + 1` and the number of columns is :math:`K + 3`.